UK Stocks-Factors to watch on Weds. May 22

 * Indexes down: Dow 0.22 pct, S&P 0.21 pct, Nasdaq 0.44 pct (Recasts, adds quote)

-LONDON May 22 Britain's FTSE 100 is seen opening mixed on Wednesday with financial bookmakers calling the index to open between down by 11 points and up by 13 points.
+LONDON May 22 An early retreat is expected for Britain's FTSE 100 with the index seen opening down 11 points, or 0.1 percent lower on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * Britain's blue chip share index closed within sight of its all-time high on Tuesday, lifted by mining stocks and positive corporate news from luxury retailer Burberry among others.